anikajb92/Fetch/README.md

 CSS/SASS
 Javascript

-# Getting Started Prerequisites
+# Getting Started Prerequisites:
 In your terminal please start run `json-server --watch db.json` In a new tab in your terminal run 'lite-server'

-# Contributing to project:
+# Contribute to project:

 Fork the Project
 Create your Feature Branch (git checkout -b development/AmazingFeature)